JohnDelucia/fastAPI/README.md

 This program is a social media API in Python which uses FastAPI.
 The front end shown below is provided by FastAPI.
 This API has nine seperate functions under four categories: Users, Authentication, Posts, Vote.
-More than 30 unite and integration tests are used to ensure funtionality of this API.
+More than 30 unit and integration tests are used to ensure funtionality of this API.

 **Users:** (1) Create a user by giving an email and password.
 (2) Look up a user by their user ID, returns email, id, and 'created at' time stamp.